Frequently Asked Questions

 I took several AP exams and made 3 or better on them.
 How does the College count my AP credit?

 Credit given for AP examinations is based on: (1) the subject of the AP examination taken, (2) your area of study and (3) the score you made on the examination.
 For further information on AP credit, visit the Admissions Office Advanced Placement website.

 I’m confused about what math course I need the first semester of my freshman year.

 When you register for classes, you will have been assigned to a math class based on your score on the online NC State Math Skills Test, the SAT Math Level 2 Subject Test or an AP calculus examination, whichever places you in the higher level mathematics class.
-For further information, visit the Admissions Office Placement Testing page.
+For further information, visit the Placement Testing page.

 I am currently enrolled in a program on campus and want to transfer to another program in the College of Sciences.
 What should I do?

 Requests to change majors or add a major are initiated through the Change of Degree Application (CODA).
 If you are interested in pursuing one of our programs, please contact the director or coordinator of undergraduate programs for the major as early as possible to discuss your interests.